ECHO: Ego-Centric modeling of Human-Object interactions: Experiments

+Egocentric human-object interactions are captured using diverse technologies and settings, often involving data streams (e.g., IMUs, head-mounted cameras) that provide additional, albeit often sparse and noisy, information.
+To study the robustness and versatility of {\methodname} under such conditions, we simulate two scenarios: noisy hand tracking and access to additional sparse tracking information.
+To simulate intermittent hand tracking, we randomly drop a percentage of hand tracking data from the input while keeping head tracking intact.
+Tab.~\ref{tab:noise} demonstrates that {\methodname} is robust to missing hand tracking, showing significant performance degradation only when 75\% or more of the data is missing.

-Egocentric human-object interactions are captured using different technologies and settings, often involving data streams (e.g., IMUs, head-mounted cameras) that provide further information, while often sparse.
-For example, while tracking objects from an egocentric camera remains an open challenge~\cite{banerjee2024hot3d, zhao2024instance}, it is plausible that for a few frames, the location and orientation of the object can be determined by the camera view.
-We believe that such pieces of information provide important hints to reduce the uncertainty of the setting. {\methodname} is designed to take advantage of such an opportunity.
-We test its capability by simulating a scenario where one modality of the Human or the Object has a certain percentage of observed frames.
-Table~\ref{tab:sparse} shows that additional constraints significantly improve the accuracy of the partially observed modality, while predictions for the fully unknown one show stability.
+While tracking objects from an egocentric camera remains challenging~\cite{banerjee2025hot3d, zhao2024instance}, the object's location and orientation can often be determined for a few frames.
+For human motion, it is also possible to obtain partial tracking from RGB-based pose estimation or IMU suits.
+Such information provides important cues to reduce uncertainty, and {\methodname} is designed to leverage these opportunities.
+We test this capability by simulating a scenario where either the human or object modality is only partially observed.
+Tab.~\ref{tab:sparse} shows that additional constraints significantly improve the accuracy of the partially observed modality, while predictions for the unobserved modality improve slightly.